 The girl smiled but her brows remained creased.
 “Lety.”

 Lety laughed and said, “I speak English.”

 “Obviously,” he said.
-Steve repeated his new mantra: Nothing to gain, nothing to lose.
+Steve repeated his new mantra in his head, to not get self-conscious: Nothing to gain, nothing to lose.
 “So where are you from?”

 “El Salvador,” Lety said, her stern look softening.
 “So what are you, a freshman?”

 Steve nodded.
 “Yeah, but an unusually mature one.
 How about you guys?”

 Jane laughed.
 “He’s smooth, Lety.
 Did you catch the way he introduced himself to you, in case I’d forgotten his name?
 I didn’t forget, Steve.”

 Lety shifted in her seat.
 Her brows came back together.
 “Is there something we can help you with?”

 “Lety!”
 Jane said.